Skip to main content

 Is your data safe in the cloud?

-The data you store in the cloud is easy for you and your team to access and share, no matter where you are in the world.
-It backs up automatically, so you don’t need to worry about losing it if your local storage is lost or destroyed.
-Upload data to the cloud and it will always be there when you need it.
-But is your data safe in the cloud?
+The data you store in the cloud is easy for your company to access and share, regardless of where you are in the world.
+Cloud services back up automatically, so you don’t have to worry about losing data.
+Uploaded data to the cloud will always be there when you need it.
+But should you be concerned about data protection when data is in the cloud?
+This blog covers some of the risks and rules to be aware of when using cloud services for data storage.

 What is “the cloud”?